 What’s an actual portion?

-In restaurants, you’re often served huge plates with massive amounts of food.
+Restaurants often serve huge plates with massive amounts of food on them.
 This can cause people to misunderstand what an actual “serving” ought to be.
-To understand how much food is in a proper “serving,” you can start by using a food scale or measuring cup and comparing it to food resources like the USDA nutrition database or a food tracking app like MyFitnessPal (which can be synced to Pacer!).
+To understand how much food is in a proper “serving,” you can start by using a food scale or measuring cup and comparing it to food resources like the USDA nutrition database or a food-tracking app like MyFitnessPal (which can be synced to Pacer!).
 It might sound strange, but give it a try!
 You’ll be surprised what one serving of many of your favorite foods actually looks like!
 You don’t necessarily have to do this every time you eat, but doing this once or twice can help you realize if your current portion sizes of foods or snacks are dramatically too big.

 Once you feel you have a good understanding of what should be on your plate, you can begin to eyeball the portions using your hand or the relative size of other objects.
 For instance, your closed fist represents the size of about one cup, which could be a portion of soup or raw vegetables.
 Your palm, or a deck of cards, is roughly equivalent to 3-4 ounces of meat or fish.